 SURF & AWS DeepRacer Competition

-The competition starts in April with the preliminary rounds.
+The competition starts end of may with the preliminary rounds.
 After three competition rounds, the finals will take place in June.
 The winning institution team is eligible to represent Dutch Research and Education in the rounds which precedes a potential placement in the finals taking place at AWS Re:Invent in Las Vegas (Dec.
 2 - 6, 2019)

 During the competition, three physical races are being held and two virtual races take place.
 The goal of the competition is to demonstrate the possibilities of Machine Learning and Cloud Technology to the members of SURF by offering the opportunity to play around with machine learning technology on AWS in a fun and encouraging, competitive, environment.